-Bad Bunny tests positive for COVID-19 after no-show at AMA
+Reggaeton star Bad Bunny tests positive for coronavirus

-SAN JUAN, Puerto Rico (AP) — Reggaeton superstar Bad Bunny has tested positive for COVID-19, his representative said Monday.
+SAN JUAN, Puerto Rico (AP) — Reggaeton superstar Bad Bunny has tested positive for the new coronavirus, his representative said Monday.

 The announcement came a day after the musician won favorite male Latin artist and favorite Latin album for “YHLQMDLG” at the American Music Awards.